Songhai people: Songhai Empire

 Formerly one of the peoples subjected by the Mali Empire, the Songhai were able to reassert their control of the area around Gao after the weakening of the Mali Empire, founding the Songhai Empire which came to encompass much of the former Malian territories, including Timbuktu, famous for its Islamic universities, and the pivotal trading city of Djenné, and extending their rule over a territory that surpassed the former Mali and Ghana empires.

 Among Songhai's most noted scholars was Ahmed Baba— a highly distinguished historian frequently quoted in the Tarikh al-Sudan and other works.
 The people consisted of mostly fishermen and traders.
 Following Sonni Ali's death, Muslim factions rebelled against his successor and installed Sonni Ali nephew, Askia Muhammad (formerly Muhammad Toure) who was to be the first and most important ruler of the Askia dynasty (1492–1592).
 Under the Askias, the Songhai empire reached its zenith.

 Following Askia Muhammad, the empire began to collapse.
 It was enormous and could not be kept under control.
-The Kingdom of Morocco saw Songhay's still flourishing salt and gold trade and decided that it would be a good asset, proceeding to conquer much of the region after the Battle of Tondibi.
+The Saadi Sultante saw Songhay's still flourishing salt and gold trade and decided that it would be a good asset, proceeding to conquer much of the region after the Battle of Tondibi.

 Songhai Empire Decline

 In 1528, Askia faced a rebellion led by his own children, resulting in the proclamation of his son Musa as king.
 However, Musa's reign was short-lived as he was overthrown in 1531, leading to a period of decline for the Songhai Empire.

-Amidst the internal strife and numerous civil wars plaguing the empire, Morocco surprisingly launched an invasion of the Songhai Empire.
+Amidst the internal strife and numerous civil wars plaguing the empire, the Saadians surprisingly launched an invasion of the Songhai Empire.
 The primary motive behind this invasion was the desire to control and rejuvenate trans-Saharan trade, particularly in salt and gold.
 Despite Askia's rule, the Songhai military remained traditional, composed of full-time soldiers, without modernization.
-In stark contrast, the invading Moroccan force boasted thousands of arquebusiers and eight English cannons.
+In stark contrast, the invading Saadian force boasted thousands of arquebusiers and eight English cannons.

 The pivotal Battle of Tondibi on March 13, 1591, saw the Moroccans decisively defeating the Songhai army.
 Subsequently, they captured Gao and Timbuktu, marking the ultimate demise of the once-mighty Songhai Empire.

 After the empire's defeat, the nobles moved south to an area known today as Songhai in present Niger, where the Sonni dynasty had already settled.
-They formed smaller kingdoms such as Wanzarbe, Ayerou, Gothèye, Dargol, Téra, Sikié, Kokorou, Gorouol, Karma, Namaro, etc.. and further south, the Dendi which rose to prominence shortly afterwards.
+They formed smaller kingdoms such as Wanzarbe, Ayerou, Gothèye, Dargol, Téra, Sikié, Kokorou, Gorouol, Karma, Namaro, etc. and further south, the Dendi which rose to prominence shortly afterward.